-Gulab Bari – Tomb of Shuja-ud-Daula
+Gulab Bari – Tomb of Shuja-Ud-Daula

 Gulab Bari translates to Rose Garden.
 However, you do not see any roses around this monument.
 So, go with your imagination.
 Try and visualize how this huge campus would look with pink roses blooming all around it.

-The first structure that you see is a Nakkar Khana -a gate that was used to play music on its upper storey.
+The first structure that you see is a Nakkar Khana -a gate that was used to play music on its upper story.
 The gate is in quite a dilapidated state.
 However, if you look closely at its arches, you would see signs of stucco work and probably some paintings in their faintest version.

-We entered through the gate and laid our eyes on the tomb of Nawab Shuja-ud-daula.
-A pillar with lion capital has been installed right at the entry of this – I assume post independence.
+We entered through the gate and laid our eyes on the tomb of Nawab Shuja-Ud-Daula.
+A pillar with lion capital has been installed right at the entry of this – I assume post-independence.

-On the right side of the entry gate is the Imambara and left side is a mosque.
+On the right side of the entrance gate is the Imambara and left side is a mosque.
 Both these structures are kind of inaccessible.
-All around the toms the outer wall has simple but lovely turrets, The barracks used to house the staff of the tomb.
+All around the tomb the outer wall has simple but lovely turrets, The barracks used to house the staff of the tomb.
 Today there is a nursery in one part of the garden.
 This in a way keeps alive the name of the place, though I missed the roses here too.

-Tomb of Shuja-ud-Daula
+Tomb of Shuja-Ud-Daula

-The tomb of Shuja-ud-daula follows typical Islamic principles – a grave on the ground floor or basement and a replica of it on the first floor.
+The tomb of Shuja-Ud-Daula follows typical Islamic principles – a grave on the ground floor or basement and a replica of it on the first floor.

-The tomb was built by Shuja-ud-daula himself during his lifetime.
+The tomb was built by Shuja-Ud-Daula himself during his lifetime.

 Bahu Begum ka Maqbara

-You enter through a lofty gate and the get the first view of the tomb through tree lined avenue.
+You enter through a lofty gate and get the first view of the tomb through the tree-lined avenue.
 Take a flight of steps from one corner of the raised platform to reach the upper story.
 There are halls and corridors that run below the domes.

 There are lovely ceiling frescos in pale yellow and bright blue color.
 They are the best part of this tomb.
 They look quite recently restored, while most of the other features of the tomb are probably waiting for a restoration.
 Arches and the stucco work around them make an interesting architecture to admire.

 We met a pair of Ostrich in the gardens of Bahu Begum’s tomb.
-Since not many tourists visit these monuments, they were in the attack mode.
+Since not many tourists visit these monuments, they were in attack mode.
 We had to request the local staff to escort us to the main building.
 However, this is how I discovered that Ostrich exists in this part of the country.
 I did not see but I was told that a lot of peacocks live in this complex.

-Motif of Twin Fish
+A motif of Twin Fish

-A common motif of two fishes can be seen in both the tombs.
+A common motif of two fishes can be seen in both tombs.
 Two fishes are a part of symbols associated with this dynasty.
 The story goes that when the Nawabs were traveling to build their new kingdom in Lucknow, a pair of fishes came to their boat.
 They thought of this as an auspicious omen and adopted them as their symbol.
 Everywhere you go in Awadh, you will be first greeted by the twin fishes.

-After spending a couple of hours at these two tombs, we headed to Ayodhya on a boat from Guptar Ghat.
-There would be more coming on Guptar Ghat in the upcoming post on Ayodhya.
+After spending a couple of hours at these two tombs, we headed to Ayodhya on a boat from the Guptar Ghat.
+There would be more coming on the Guptar Ghat in the upcoming post on Ayodhya.